Monday, July 29, 2024

 They gained entry to the underfloor areas where, so they told me, "many boxes of papers were stored."
 Due to the asbestos dust created in its removal

-all the boxes were thrown into a skip, thus much was lost.
+all the boxes were thrown into a skip and lost.

 ACKNOWLEDGMENT: